-11 Given the geographical configuration of the Alboran Sea, Morocco cannot claim a 200-m Economic Exclusive Zone.
-Consequently, the outer limit of its Economic Exclusive Zone should be determined in accordance with the provisions of Article 11 of Law No 1-81 of 8 April 1981, which provide that "the delimitation must be effected in accordance with the equitable principles laid down by international law, through bilateral agreements between States, the outer limit of the Exclusive economic zone shall not extend beyond a median line every point of which shall be equidistant from the nearest points on the baselines of the Moroccan coasts and coasts of foreign countries opposite to Moroccan coasts or which border them".
+11 Given the geographical configuration of the Alboran Sea, Morocco cannot claim a 200 n.m.
+EEZ.
+Consequently, the outer limit of its EEZ should be determined in accordance with the provisions of Article 11 of Law No 1-81 of 8 April 1981, which states that "the delimitation must be effected in accordance with the equitable principles laid down by international law, through bilateral agreements between States, the outer limit of the Exclusive Economic Zone shall not extend beyond a median line every point of which shall be equidistant from the nearest points on the baselines of the Moroccan coasts and coasts of foreign countries opposite to Moroccan coasts or which border them".

-This declaration can be consulted on the United Nations website at: www.un.org.
+12 This declaration can be consulted on the United Nations website at: www.un.org.